alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/team-foundation-build-share-builds-among-multiple-servers.md

 tags: [Software Architecture,Team Foundation Server]
 categories: [Software Architecture,Team Foundation Server]
 ---
-When you begin to use Team Foundation Server, you will create different builds for all of your companyâ€™s projects.
+When you begin to use Team Foundation Server, you will create different builds for all of your company's projects.
 Since building complex products can be resource intensive, it is likely that your Team Foundation Server machine starts to perform slowly.
 This is a typical issue of Continuous integration servers, since they compile projects at each check-in you will end with a lot of builds and a lot of work to do.

 Team Foundation Server addresses this issue separating *[build machines](http://msdn.microsoft.com/en-us/library/ms181710.aspx)* from *Team Foundation Server*.
 If you find that the build machine is becoming slow, you can simply use another machine in the network to execute some of the builds.
 In real environment you can even avoid to install build engine in the Tfs machine, delegating builds to other servers.
 First of all go into another machine, fire the installer of Team Foundation Server, and choose to install a â€œTeam Foundation Buildâ€.